exakat/exakat/docs/Annex.rst

 * An alias (%s) was defined for method %s(), but this method does not exist
 * Argument 1 passed to foo() must be of the type integer, string given
 * Call to undefined function
+* Call to undefined method theParent::bar()
 * Can't inherit abstract function A::bar()
 * Cannot access static:: when no class scope is active
 * Cannot override final method BaseClass::moreTesting()
 * Cannot use isset() on the result of an expression (you can use "null !== expression" instead)
+* Cannot use object of type Foo as array
 * Class 'PARENT' not found
 * Class 'x' not found
 * Class BA contains 1 abstract method and must therefore be declared abstract or implement the remaining methods (A::aFoo)